JuliaStats/Distributions.jl/docs/src/extends.md

 - [`entropy(d::MultivariateDistribution)`](@ref)
 - [`cov(d::MultivariateDistribution)`](@ref)

-## Create a matrix-variate Distribution
+## Create a Matrix-Variate Distribution

 A matrix-variate distribution type should be defined as a subtype of `DiscreteMatrixDistribution` or `ContinuousMatrixDistribution`.